beneath-hq/beneath/docs/example-applications/lending-club-investing.md

 ## Train a machine learning model on historical data

-After exploring our data, our next step is to enrich the data stream with predictions.
+After exploring our data, our next step is to enrich our real-time loan data stream with predictions.

 With Beneath, you can train a quick machine learning model by reading your data into a Jupyter notebook and training your model in-memory on your local computer.
 (This is the quick way to do it -- we’ll cover more robust ways in other tutorials).